ConorWarrilow/Academic-Success-Analysis/readme.md

 # $${\color{#00D8DB}\text{7.
 Further Analysis}}$$
 While our leaderboard score score is quite nice, the goal here wasn't to score high on the leaderboard, rather, our goal is aimed at the early detection of students at risk of dropping out.
-When using accuracy score, we're simply aiming to maximize our classification accuracy over the 3 classes, with all classes weighted with equal importance.
+When using accuracy score, we're simply aiming to maximize our classification accuracy over the 3 classes, with all classes weighted as equally important.
 Instead of using accuracy, we need to alter our model and metric to put more emphasis on detecting the dropout class, which is where class weights and alternative metrics come in to play.

 ## $${\color{#00A5A8}\text{7.1 Changing our Metric}}$$
 For classification problems, other metrics such as f1 score - whether it be the standard, weighted, micro or macro variant - are commonly used, as well as ROC AUC.